 - One login to rule them all (RIP, password reset emails).

-- Scaling feels less like a panic attack because you’re not adding new tools every quarter.
+- Scaling feels less like a panic attack because you're not adding new tools every quarter, improving overall scalability.

-But here’s the thing: Platforms are like buffet restaurants.
+But here's the thing: Platform solutions are like buffet restaurants.
 Sure, you get variety, but is the sushi actually good?
-Sometimes you’re get good enough" instead of "Oh wow, this changes everything."
-And once you’re all-in?
+Sometimes you're getting "good enough" instead of "Oh wow, this changes everything."
+And once you're all-in?
 Good luck leaving.
 Migrating feels like moving apartments… if your apartment was also your entire business.
+This is where considerations of technical debt and long-term strategy come into play.

 So Which One's Actually Better?
 (Spoiler: It Depends)